 Pros

-The shoe offers great forefeet flexibility
+The shoe offers great forefoot flexibility

 The shoe is a great budget option